-- Further rating agency downgrades are possible this year. - S&P: In 2011, S&P downgraded U.S. government debt, citing political brinkmanship and the country's fiscal outlook.
+- Further rating agency downgrades are possible this year. - S&P: In 2011, S&P downgraded U.S. government debt citing political brinkmanship alone.
 There is uncertainty about the effects of another downgrade, since many funds are prohibited from holding non-AAA or AA+ securities. - Fitch: "Repeated near-default episodes brought on by debt limit debates could erode confidence that the US government's repayment capacity is resilient to political dysfunction and may affect Fitch's view of the sovereign credit profile."

-• GAO on Treasury securities, market risk, and how to reduce it:
+GAO on Treasury securities, market risk, and how to reduce it: